actuallyykatie/ba/exam_work/task_1.md

-# **Business Analytics / Final**
+# **Business Analytics / Final / task 1**
 *author: Ekaterina Skriptsova*
 *date: 2019-12-21*

 # **introduction**

-In this work the main goal was to analyze the dataset which provides information about the direct phone call marketing campaign by a Portuguese banking institution from May 2008 to November [[1]](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing) and predict whether a client will subscribe a term deposit.
+The aim of this work is to examine the dataset about the direct phone call marketing campaigns, which aimed to promote term deposits among existing customers by a Portuguese bank from May 2008 to November 2010 [[1]](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing), and do the following:

 > - explain the current situation with subscription rate
-> - create a predictive model
+> - create a predictive model (whether a client will subscribe a term deposit)
 > - suggest policy for subscription rate increase, and analyze it using the what-if modeling

-The first section, exploratory data analysis, describes the current situation with subscription rate and identifies possible predictors for client subscribing a term deposit.
+In the first section, exploratory data analysis, I describe the current situation with subscription rate and identify possible predictors for client subscribing a term deposit.
 Next one focuses on several predictive models (two decision trees & random forest), comparing their performance, identifying the most important features, and then applying the best model to 6 randomly selected cases in order to analyze when model makes a correct prediction and when it is mistaken.
 After that, I constuct a Bayesian Network summarizing the hypotheses proposed in the previous sections and propose a policy for improvement.

-As this is an individual report, here I mostly focus on technical stuff.
-More detailed interpretations of some aspects are presented in the final one :)
+***

 # **exploratory data analysis**

 What is a term deposit by the way?

-> "A term deposit is a fixed-term investment that includes the deposit of money into an account at a financial institution.
-Term deposit investments usually carry short-term maturities ranging from one month to a few years and will have varying levels of required minimum deposits" [[2]](https://www.investopedia.com/terms/t/termdeposit.asp).
+> A term deposit is a fixed-term investment that includes the deposit of money into an account at a financial institution.
+Term deposit investments usually carry short-term maturities ranging from one month to a few years and will have varying levels of required minimum deposits.[[2]](https://www.investopedia.com/terms/t/termdeposit.asp)

 In more plain words, a client locks his/her money for a certain period, and the bank pays them an interest rate.
-These money can be used by the bank for various purposes, including lending money to other clients [[2]](https://www.investopedia.com/terms/t/termdeposit.asp).
+These money can be used by the bank for various purposes, including lending money to other clients [[3]](https://www.investopedia.com/terms/t/termdeposit.asp).
 Thus, it is highly important to make customers subscribe for such offers so that the bank will have sufficient amount of capital.

 ## first steps

+### preps

 The very first step is to upload the packages & dataset.
 Then - describe the data.